cloudfoundry/diego-notes/proposals/placement_pools.md

 }
 ```

 The Auctioneer would then know whether or not a Cell could support the requested RootFS.
-In pseudocode for option A:
+In pseudocode:

 ```
 func (c Cell) CanRunTask(task Task) bool {